syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/create-project.md

 ### Style

-The selected theme is added from Syncfusion NuGet and its reference at these applications locations in Blazor.
+The selected theme is added from Syncfusion NuGet and its reference at these applications' locations in Blazor.

 | Application type  | File location  |
 |---|---|